Skip to main content

 You can unlink a generated object from its control procedure.
 If an object is no longer linked, it is no longer read-only and can be changed.

-For example, if you have a meta control procedure that adds a column Active to every table and you copy a table, the active column remains generated.
-But when you change the table to a view, you can choose to unlink the column Active and make it read-only.
+For example, if you have a meta control procedure that adds a column Active to every table, the column Active remains generated when it is being copied.
+However, when you change the table to a view, you can choose to unlink the column Active and make it read-only.

 The task for unlinking a generated object is available for every object that can be generated.